-We have investigated also a massive charged bosonic field impinging on a dilatonic charged black hole.
-In this case, we have shown that in the limit of low-frequency the absorption cross-section can be derived by using a matching method to construct a global solution on the interval of interest $r \in (r_{\rm{h}}, \infty)$, and by doing so, we showed the existence of two phases which are separated by a critical velocity parameter, $v_{c}$; these parameter depends on the mass of the compact object and the mass of the scalar field.
-We have confirmed our previous analysis by perfoming again a numerical simulation of the total absorption cross-section for any frequency.
-For completeness, we have provided a full comparision of our numerical value of $v_{c}$ and the typical velocity of dark matter in different scenarios, including black hole from stellar massess to supermassive black holes.
-In addition to that, we obtained the differential scattering cross-section for different values of field masses and charges, concluding that light but charged scalar field enhanced the differential scattering cross-section.
+We have also investigated a massive charged scalar field impinging on a dilatonic charged black hole.
+We showed that the absorption cross-section could be derived by using a matching method to construct a global solution on the interval of interest $r \in (r_{\rm{h}}, \infty)$ in the limit of low-frequency.
+Moreover, by doing so, we showed the existence of two phases which are separated by a critical velocity parameter, $v_{c}$; these parameter depends on the mass of the compact object and the mass of the scalar field.
+We have confirmed our previous analysis by performing a numerical simulation of the total absorption cross-section for any frequency.
+For completeness, we have provided a complete comparison of our numerical value of $v_{c}$ and the typical velocity of dark matter in different scenarios, including black holes from stellar masses to supermassive ones.
+In addition to that, we obtained the differential scattering cross-section for different values of field masses and charges, concluding that a light charged scalar field enhanced the differential scattering cross-section.
 We have determined numerically the reflection coefficient associated with the scattered waves.
-We found that there is a superradiant phenomenon because the squared of the reflection coefficient takes values larger than the unity for different values of mass' field (or the charge's field).
-We have verified that the superradiance scattering is enhanced by smaller values of scalar field mass but larger values of the scalar field charge.
-In the case of moderately frequency, we have found that the superradiant effect is lessen in relation with Reissner-Nordstr\"om case.
-To better understand the role played by these unstable modes, we have examined the mechanism that lead to a superradiant instability provided the former ones do not necessarily implies the existence of the latter one.
-The success of the superradiant instability lies on whether a potential well can be formed in the region outside the event horizon to enclose the growing modes.
-The mechanism that helps to come to fruition this possibility is known as the reflecting-mirror boundary condition.
-Further, we derived an analytical formula (lower bound) which determines the minimal value of the charge's field $eq$ which may trigger the superradiant instability.
-A point that should be adressed in the near future is a fully nonlinear numerical simulation of the complete equation of motions to reply a simple question: What is the final state of the system composed of charged massive scalar field plus a dilatonic black hole?
-Recent nonlinear simulations seem to indicate that the final state could be a hairy black hole along with a condesate scalar field provided the unstable modes are not allowed to leave the trapping potential.
-These findings would indicate that is possible to extract only a fraction of total charge of the black hole.
+We found a superradiant phenomenon because the squared of the reflection coefficient takes values bigger than the unity for different values of mass' field (or the charge's field).
+We have verified that smaller values of scalar field mass enhance the superradiance scattering but larger values of the scalar field charge.
+In the case of moderate frequency, we have found that the superradiant effect is lessened concerning the Reissner-Nordstr\"om case.
+To better understand the role played by these unstable modes, we have examined the mechanism that led to superradiant instability.